fok666/public-cv/README.md

 - Strategically designed and implemented cloud architectures tailored to specific client requirements, enabling efficient workload migration and the effective deployment of cloud-native applications.
 - Applied extensive knowledge of DevSecOps engineering principles in the utilization of Azure Kubernetes Services (AKS) and AWS Elastic Container Services (ECS), driving continuous integration and deployment for improved software delivery.
 - Led the optimization of database workloads across both cloud and on-premises systems, ensuring high performance and seamless data management in line with architectural best practices.
-- Worked with a broad range of applications, vendors and technologies bringing custom, cost-effective solutions to clients and users.
+- Worked with a broad range of applications, vendors and technologies to bring custom, cost-effective solutions to clients and users.

 #### Pitrez as Java developer and Oracle Infrastructure consultant and for 6 years
 - Developed Java-based applications for healthcare industry compliance management and reporting.